okta/okta.github.io/_source/_posts/2017-11-21-spring-boot-2-with-angular-2-and-okta.md

 ## Add an Edit Feature

 Having a list of car names and images is cool, but it's a lot more fun when you can interact with it!
-To add an edit feature, start by generating an `car-edit` component.
+To add an edit feature, start by generating a `car-edit` component.

 ```bash
 ng g c car-edit